LiterallyLarry/USPS-Tracking-Python/README.md

 2. API key provided in the config.json file.
 3. API key provided in the environment variable `USPS_API_KEY`.

+If an API key is not found in any of these places, the program will output an error and exit.

-## Providing API key as environment avariable
+## Providing API key as an environment variable

-You can set the API key in your CLI by using the below command (matching your OS/terminal):
+You can set the API key in your CLI by using the below commands (matching your OS/terminal):

 Unix Shell (Linux/MacOS):

 `export USPS_API_KEY=your_api_key_here`

 Command Prompt (Windows):

 `set USPS_API_KEY=your_api_key_here`

 Windows PowerShell (Windows):

 `$Env:USPS_API_KEY = "your_api_key_here"`

 ## Usage